CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-Agents.md

 weight: 420
 toc: 4
 ---
 NVIDIA strongly recommends that you upgrade your NetQ Agents when you install or upgrade to a new release.
-The following instructions apply to Cumulus Linux for both on-premises and remote deployments.
+The following instructions apply to Cumulus Linux for both on-premises and cloud deployments.

 ## Upgrade NetQ Agent